pazuzu111/reebsite/README.md

 ### Database Structure:

 The database will consist of a table of beer that the user will consider their favorites.
 When the user clicks on a listed beer style then they will see some details about that beer.
 For instance, when a user clicks on IPA style beer then it will show all of the IPA beers.
 The user will then be able to add a beer to their favorites, which is the database.
 Which they can also delete(from the DB).
+We are only adding favorite beers into the database everthing else is pulled from the API.

 ![alternateText](https://i.imgur.com/u5qkRdf.gif)